renatocaliari/contornos/docs/en/apps.md

 **Internal structural agreement:**
 - decisions of this contorno will be made by integrative decision.
-- the guardians of contornos that will be impacted - whether for a hiring, termination of partnership or salary change, will participate in the integrative decision.
+- the guardians of contornos that will be impacted - whether for a hiring, termination of contractual relationship or salary change, will participate in the integrative decision.

 **To define:**
 - which guardians of the organization's contornos participate in this contorno.